 If you notice closely, phrases such as “take your usual size” and “All.
 Damn.
 Day” are friendly and relatable!
 With the right choice of words, Everlane has positioned itself as a friend of its customers.
 Remarkable, isn’t it?

 Before you start writing product descriptions for your Shopify store, identify your customers.
 Create buyer profiles to make the writing process easier for yourself.

 2) Give a solution to reduce customer pain-points

-Please, please avoid the use of words such as “excellent,” “top quality,” “affordable” in your product descriptions.
-Your copy should impress your customers, not make them think – “okay, yes I have read this line before” or “this reads so fake.”
+Please, please avoid the use of words such as “excellent,” “top quality,” and “affordable” in your product descriptions.
+Your copy should impress your customers, not make them think – “okay, yes, I have read this line before” or “this reads so fake.”
 Trust me – you don’t want to sound unpersuasive or too desperate.

-Read the description shared above, and you would instantly want to buy that product.
+Read the description shared above, and you will instantly want to buy that product.
 It even shares what inspired the designer to create such a product.
 Such enthralling storylines strike an emotional chord with the customers.
 What do you think of this?